-The Office of Education Technology (OET) creates and shares information regarding AI in KY K-12 education as it relates to guidance, information, standards for KY K-12 districts, as well as feedback from districts.
+The Office of Education Technology (OET) creates and shares information regarding AI in KY K-12 education, including guidance, information, standards for KY K-12 districts, and feedback from districts.

 AI Guidance for KDE staff and KY K-12 districts:

-Districts have been provided regular guidance from KDE and opportunities to provided feedback to KDE and each other.
-KY K-12 was one of the earliest states that provided AI guidance to all its public school districts.
-An extremely high percentage of KY K-12 districts have already implemented AI policies and guidance within their districts.
+Districts have received regular guidance from KDE and opportunities to provide feedback to KDE and one another.
+KY K-12 was one of the first states to offer AI guidance to all its public school districts.
+A significant percentage of Kentucky K-12 districts have already implemented AI policies and guidance within their districts.

 The 2024-3030 Kentucky Education Technology System (KETS) Master Plan, a regulation by reference, has an area of emphasis that includes AI:

-Donnie Piercey's book on the 50 strategies of constructive ways for teachers to use AI in a classroom.
+Donnie Piercey's book outlines 50 strategies for teachers to utilize AI in the classroom effectively.
 Donnie Piercey was the 2021 KY K-12 Teacher of the Year.
-His book was one of the top selling education books on Amazon when it was first released.
+His book was one of the top-selling education books on Amazon when it was first released.

-The KY K-12 Early Warning System Tool for districts is an example of how AI-type technology can benefit KY K-12.
-This tool is designed to help chronic absenteeism and promote persistence to graduation.
+The KY K-12 Early Warning System Tool for districts is an example of how AI technology can benefit the KY K-12 system.
+This tool is designed to help reduce chronic absenteeism and promote persistence to graduation.

-KDE's Office of Education Technology (OET) was chosen to present to all other KY state agencies on the topic of AI during KY's annual Digital Government Summit in May 2023 and June 2024.
+KDE's Office of Education Technology (OET) was selected to present to all other Kentucky state agencies on the topic of AI during the state's annual Digital Government Summit in May 2023 and June 2024.

 The 2024-3030 KETS Master Plan, a regulation by reference, has areas of emphasis on KY K-12 student technology skills.